 On the morning of our appointment, our care coordinator will call to confirm that no one in your household has been ill with COVID-19 symptoms, has had a known exposure to an infected person or one who is experiencing symptoms of COVID-19, or is in quarantine or waiting for COVID-19 results.
 We are waiving all cancellation fees in these situations.
-Rest assured, we will not send a doctor to your home who is ill or has had a known exposure to a COVID-19 infected person.
-We ask our doctors to take their temperatures at the beginning of every shift as an added precaution.
+Rest assured, we will not send a doctor to your home who is ill.
 Doctors will bring minimal supplies to the home and will frequently hand wash/sanitize and will disinfect supplies between appointments.
 Because we want to minimize person-to-person contact, it is with deep regret that we will be unable to offer our condolences via a hug or warm handshake.

 We will email you any necessary paperwork prior to the appointment in an effort to reduce physical contact at your home.

-- - The doctor will maintain a minimum 6 foot distance from family members as much as possible.
-During the sedative injection, and the euthanasia injection, the doctor will use her discretion for appropriate social distancing, and may allow a closer distance for brief periods of time so the family may remain in physical contact with their pet.
+- The doctor will maintain a minimum 6-foot distance from family members as much as possible and keep closer distance to periods of less than 10 minutes.
+During the sedative injection, and the euthanasia injection, the doctor will use their discretion for appropriate social distancing and may allow a closer distance for brief periods of time so the family may remain in physical contact with their pet.
 The doctor will confirm with the family if they are comfortable with this situation.

-We will enter apartment buildings on a case by case basis if there is an outdoor space for the appointment to take place (even a balcony would suffice).
+We will enter apartment buildings on a case-by-case basis if there is an outdoor space for the doctor to wait (even a small balcony would suffice), and if the pet can be near a door that leads to the outside.
+We request the remaining protocols be the same as within a home.
 Unfortunately, we are unable to take elevators which may make higher apartment buildings a challenge.
 Please call or email to further discuss your unique situation.